 Five Star Trigger Trombones on Amazon

-Why the F Trigger Attachment?
+Why the F-Trigger Attachment?

-There are two advantages to using a tenor trombone with an F trigger attachment: one is musical and the other is operational:
+There are two advantages to using a tenor trombone with an f-trigger attachment: one is musical and the other is operational

-The Musical Advantage
+- The Musical Advantage

-Straight tenor trombones are pitched in the key of B flat which gives it the chromatic range of E below the bass clef to Bb above the middle C. When you attach extra tubing, typically pitched in the key of F and accessed through a trigger operated valve, you then extend the chromatic range of the trombone down to low C, or by a perfect 5th.
+Straight tenor trombones are pitched in the key of Bb which gives it the chromatic range of E below the bass clef to Bb above the middle C. When you attach extra tubing, typically pitched in the key of F and accessed through a trigger operated valve, you then extend the chromatic range of the trombone down to low C, or by a perfect 5th.
 In other words, you have a very flexible instrument with a wide range.

-The Operational Advantage
+- The Operational Advantage